Victoria’s Landmark Luxury Hotel

 In 1972, Bruce Walker and Glenn Anderson, two businessmen from Winnipeg, purchased the hotel.
 Having grown up working alongside his father and grandfather in the Oak Bay Beach Hotel, Bruce’s son, Kevin Walker, and his wife Shawna, decided to continue the family’s hotel legacy by purchasing it in October 1995.

 Despite continuous and extensive renovations and updates, the aged building finally reached the end of its functioning life in 2006.
-The doors to the hotel were ceremoniously closed and removed to be reinstalled in the new Oak Bay Beach Hotel (now the entrance to Kate’s Café).
-A number of physical elements and furnishings (such as, windows, bricks, beams, furniture and artworks) were also preserved from the original building and re-housed in the new hotel.
-In fact, 95 per cent of the previous Oak Bay Beach Hotel was recycled or reused, with only five per cent going to the local landfill.
+The doors to the hotel were ceremoniously closed and removed to be reinstalled in the new Oak Bay Beach Hotel (now the entrance to FARO Handcrafted Pizza and Tasting Room).
+A number of physical elements and furnishings (such as windows, bricks, beams, furniture, and artworks) were also preserved from the original building and re-housed in the new hotel.
+In fact, 95 percent of the previous Oak Bay Beach Hotel was recycled or reused, with only five percent going to the local landfill.

-Today the Oak Bay Beach Hotel is positioned as one of the top luxury resorts in the Pacific North West and has been consistently ranked as among the Top Luxury Hotels in Canada, Top Hotels in Canada, and Most Romantic Hotels in Canada by visitors on TripAdvisor.
+Today the Oak Bay Beach Hotel is positioned as one of the top luxury resorts in the Pacific Northwest and is recognized as the #1 Hotel in Canada and #19 in the world by Condé Nast Traveler 2021 Reader’s Choice Awards, and Most Romantic Hotels in Canada by visitors on TripAdvisor.